If Jack Horner had been visiting my home over the Thanksgiving weekend, he would have had crabapple on his thumb rather than a plum.

 It was Miss Muffet’s idea, this crabapple pie experiment.
 Believe you me, I entered it with some trepidation.
 First of all, I had never even thought of turning those tiny sour orbs into a pie filling.
 I thought of all the time I would have to spend quartering those little suckers, too – it wouldn’t be a quick prep.
 But my greatest fear?
 How on earth was I going to create a gluten free pie crust?!

 I’ve done a LOT of gluten free baking, but a pie crust?
-A gluten free pie crust is the Achilles’ heel of many a gluten free blog.
+A gluten free pie crust is the Achilles’ heel of many a gluten free baker.
 I had read too many horror stories of gluten free pie crusts that had either burned, becoming hard and brittle, or that had become chewy and dense.
 We don’t eat a lot of sweets in our house anyway, so why go there?

 Miss Muffet… that’s why.
 A few weeks ago, we were hanging out in the front yard under “Adah,” a crabapple tree named for one of the little girls who once lived in our home.
 She and her family had planted this tree a few years before we had moved in – now, it was loaded with little crabapples.